Matte, icy, and unexpected—ash blonde is the ultimate cool girl hair color. Check out the best ash blonde hair

 While amber brown hair contains visible bright sections, beige and brown sombre (subtle ombre) is a much more nuanced take on the transition.
 Come red carpet season, plenty of celebrities will be wearing this super versatile shade.

-Caramel is basically the denim of hair color—it looks fabulous on everyone.
+Caramel brown is basically the denim of hair color—it looks fabulous on everyone.
 No matter your skin color, the buttery shade will give you a glow.

 Light brown hair has a reputation for mousiness, but the color can be beautifully multidimensional in the hands of the right colorist.
 When in doubt, ask your colorist about placing babylights throughout your mane.

 Brunette hair can fall flat, which is why you’ll see so many colorists suggesting a secondary shade.
 On black hair, chocolate brown highlights add a reflective quality that will make even the darkest shade pop.

 The ombre technique mimics the way the sun naturally bleaches hair, leaving you with an authentic looking brown-to-blonde hair color.
 There’s a reason your favorite celebrity is already wearing this color.

-Caramel highlights on brunette locks do more than just flatter your complexion.
+Caramel brown highlights on brunette locks do more than just flatter your complexion.
 The bright pieces help create the illusion of thicker hair, just the way highlighter on the tops of your cheekbones makes them seem more defined.

 Particular about the way your caramel is applied to your hair?
 Us, too.
 Ask your colorist about an ombre, which will help ensure the caramel grows out without any line of demarcation.